Osaroigb/Osaroigb/README.md

 ## Hi there! 👋 I'm Osaro

-I'm a passionate and experienced DevOps Engineer with a strong focus on designing and implementing scalable, efficient, and secure infrastructure.
-Here's a bit more about me:
+I'm a passionate and experienced Senior Backend Engineer with a strong focus on building scalable, efficient, and secure backend systems using Node.js.
+Here’s a bit more about me:

-- 🔭 **Current Work**: Designing and implementing scalable infrastructure, ensuring high availability and reliability.
+- 🔭 Current Work: Designing and implementing robust backend architectures that ensure high performance and reliability for modern applications.
-- 🌱 **Learning**: Expanding my skills in DevOps, focusing on containerization, orchestration, and cloud security.
+- 🌱 Learning: Continuously expanding my skills in backend development, with a focus on microservices, API design, and performance optimization.
-- 👯 **Collaboration**: Open to collaborating on DevOps projects, sharing knowledge on infrastructure as code, and CI/CD pipeline development.
+- 👯 Collaboration: Open to collaborating on backend projects, sharing knowledge on best practices for Node.js development, and contributing to code reviews and architecture discussions.
-- 🤔 **Seeking Help**: Looking for guidance on optimizing cloud costs, improving monitoring and logging, and ensuring compliance.
+- 🤔 Seeking Help: Looking for insights on optimizing database performance, enhancing API security, and implementing effective monitoring solutions.
-- 💬 **Ask Me About**: Terraform, Docker, Kubernetes, Prometheus, Grafana, ELK Stack, and DevOps best practices.
+- 💬 Ask Me About: Node.js, Express, MongoDB, PostgreSQL, RESTful APIs, GraphQL, and backend development best practices.
 - 📫 **Reach Me At**: [emmyigbinovia@gmail.com](mailto:emmyigbinovia@gmail.com)
 - 😄 **Pronouns**: He/Him
 - ⚡ **Fun Fact**: I love playing FIFA and enjoy competitive gaming.